 Finally, connect the test machine to the wider infrastructure in this way:

 If you managed to do all this, then congratulations, you are set!
-If you got some issues finding the BIOS parameters, brace yourself, and check out the following section!
+If you got some issues with any of the previous steps, brace yourself, and check out the following section!

 HELP!
 My machine can’t …